FNNDSC/pfdcm/README.md

+# pfdcm

-# `pfdcm` - An Opensource REST API to communicate with any number of PACS instances concurrently
+An Open-source REST API to communicate with any number of PACS instances concurrently

 ## Abstract